At ITF, selected Thespians who are 2018 graduates can audition for more than $12,000 in scholarships offered by the International Thespian Society.

 - Students must be an inducted Thespian in order to audition.

-- Students must be registered for scholarship auditions on the Festival registration site and pay the $46 application fee.
+- Students must be registered for scholarship auditions on the ITF registration site and pay the $46 application fee.

 - Students must complete a scholarship audition application and submit via Academic Works.